 Attendees can even participate in the Northwest Folklife Festival fun.
 There was a music school (called an “instrument petting zoo”), square dancing lessons and a percussion workshop.
 It sounds like a lot to take in, but you can simply grab a program at the entrance to help you figure everything out.

 I think there’s a bad reputation that comes with the Northwest Folklife Festival.
 When I asked people if the event was worth checking out, several people told me that it wasn’t.
 I heard complaints about marijuana, “hippies” and even shootings.
-While the crowd is very diverse (one of the things that makes Seattle so great), it appeared to be a very family friendly event.
+But we see it as a very family friendly event.
 There were tons of kids running around and having a great time.
-We saw some eclectic folks (including a dude with a long white beard, wearing a bra and yelling loudly at no one in particular), but we didn’t see any shootings (thankfully) or weed (although that will likely change now that it’s legal).
-It seemed like a peaceful, fun event that everyone can enjoy.

 As with any festival, there are a bunch of vendors at the Northwest Folklife Festival.
 You can find any type of food you want (gyros, fried peanut butter and jelly sandwiches, etc.), and also people selling anything from clothes, to jewelry to bathtubs.
 I even saw a few random people sitting on the curb selling their own handmade goods.

 Have you ever gone to the Northwest Folklife Festival?
 What do you think of the event?
 We would love to hear from you.
-Please leave a comment below or connect with us on Twitter, Facebook and Google+.
-You can also check out Seattle Bloggers for more great Memorial Day weekend events around the Emerald City (and much more).
+Please leave a comment below or connect with us on Twitter, Facebook and Instagram.
+You can also check out Seattle Bloggers for more great Memorial Day weekend events around the Emerald City.